 Go to the main content

 The loneliest people in most families aren't the ones who left.
-They're the ones who stayed, did the work, held everything together, and are now sitting in the house they paid off wondering why it feels so empty.
+They're the ones who stayed, did the work, held everything together — and now they're sitting in the quiet wondering why it feels so empty.

 The people who held everything together rarely get asked how they're holding up — and the silence that follows decades of service is a particular kind of emptiness that no one prepares you for.